 The value of experience in primary care settings as part of the training for general practice is firmly endorsed by this study.
-Collectively the data support the grounds for extending GP training, to give more time for becoming prepared for practice and furthermore, suggest ways in which additional time could enrich the training experiences of GPs.
+Collectively, the data support the grounds for extending GP training,7 to give more time for becoming prepared for practice, and, furthermore, suggest ways in which additional time could enrich the training experiences of GPs such as increasing the variety of training settings and widening management opportunities.
 These findings may also be helpful more widely for those planning ways to broaden training experiences for all doctors who need to be prepared to work across the boundary of primary and secondary care, to work in multidisciplinary teams and develop generalist, transferable competencies.
-7,14